Code2Grow/Code2Grow/README.md

 - **Supportive Community**: Connect with a community of like-minded learners, educators, and experts in the world of programming.

-- **Mobile-Friendly**: A responsive and mobile-friendly platform that allows you to code, take notes, and learn on the go.

 ## Getting Started

 Are you ready to embark on your programming journey with **Code2Grow**?
 Whether you're a beginner, an intermediate learner, or someone looking to refine their programming skills, our platform is designed to cater to your needs.
 Join us, explore our coding environment, access learning resources, and seamlessly integrate note-taking into your programming practice.